 What I call raft valves (left) like Halkey Roberts, Leafield or whoever makes your boat, suit higher pressures and are needed for dropstitch panels.
 In America they’re also called ‘military’ valves.

-With proper raft as found on good IKs valves, pushing the button down and turning clockwise locks the valve open to release air.
-Then, for pumping up, push lightly and turn anticlockwise so it springs back up to seal.
-This closed ‘button up’ position is the best way to transport an IK as the valve mechanism is less vulnerable to damage.
+With raft valves you either push and twist the button clockwise to lock open (deflating).
+For pumping up, push lightly and turn anticlockwise so the button springs back up to seal.
+This closed ‘button up’ position is the best way to transport an IK too.
 To lose a little pressure (say, the boat is getting hot in the sun) just jab the valve core button, same as on a car tyre.

-When it comes to inserting the inflation hose, one-way IK valves can take simple push-fit plug as shown below left can work; just jam the adaptor into the valve body and it usually stays in place while pumping.
+When it comes to inserting the inflation hose, a simple push-fit plug as shown below left can work; just jam the adaptor into the valve body and it usually stays in place while pumping.
 It looks cheap but on a Gumotex at least, works fine.
 With higher-pressure boats like Grabners and Incepts and some Gumotex (as well as dropstitch boats), the jam-fit can blow off so you’re better off using a bayonet fitting (below right) which won’t pop off as pressure builds.

 Low-pressure valves for packrafts

-Pressure release valves (PRV) for IKs
+Pressure release valves (PRV) for some IKs